 (1) General.
-The consulting pharmacist shall establish written procedures for the safe and efficient distribution of
+The consulting pharmacist shall establish written procedures for the safe and efficient distribution of pharmaceutical products.
+These procedures shall be available for Board inspection.

 (2) Responsibility of the Consulting Pharmacist.
 The consulting pharmacist shall be responsible for the safe and efficient distribution of, control of and accountability of medications including: